Our Shark Tank Appearance

 Q: You said WHAT to Robert?

 A: We weren’t going to take his deal -– we had already turned it down.
 I didn’t botch the deal.
 I was making a joke.
-We had talked a few times about working 16 hours a day during our Q&A and by the time I brought it up again at the end, it had become a running joke.
 I am pretty sure all the Sharks got the joke at the time even if what aired made it look like a jab and not a joke.

 Frankly, I would never actually ask an investor to work at our company like that.
-Running jokes, unfortunately don’t work when they edit out the first two times it comes up.
-Then it turns into a rude comment with no context.
 To be honest, I didn’t even think about the comment after the day we filmed.
 When we filmed it, it didn’t seem rude or out of place and I totally forgot about it.

 Q: But why did you turn down Robert’s offer?